Why Sam Kennedy Expects More From Red Sox Ownership

 In that sentiment, the team’s president and CEO believes Red Sox ownership needs to do more to help the ballclub and failed to do so in recent years.

 “No, we’re not there,” Kennedy told reporters at Fenway Park.
 “That’s on us.
-You can phrase it anyway you want.
+You can phrase it any way you want.
 When you fall short of your expectations, you can always do more.
 We feel that obligation and that responsibility each and every year.
 There was a feeling this year, particularly yesterday in the ballpark, that we don’t want this to end.”

-Kennedy continued: “In a lot of way in a season of what could have been.
+Kennedy continued: “In a lot of ways in a season of what could have been.
 We need to do more.
 We need to be better in every aspect within our ownership group, within the front office.
 We’re not here to be having press conferences on Sept.
 30 or Oct.
 1. We’re here to be talking about postseason play.
 That’s what we gotta get back to.”

 What do you think?
 Leave a comment.